2 Weeks in Sri Lanka: Itinerary for Culture, Hiking & Wildlife

 Visiting Mirissa Beach on the southern coast of Sri Lanka is like stepping into a postcard-perfect tropical paradise.
 This crescent-shaped bay is renowned for its golden sands, swaying palm trees, and clear waters.

-Its only downside is that it can get busy and feel a bit touristy which is why I suggest visiting for just a night.
-This gives you enough time to lap up the beach vibes, and most of all, join a whale watching tour.
+The only downside is that it can get busy.
+It also feels a bit touristy which is why I suggest visiting for just a night.
+This gives you enough time to lap up the beach vibes and enjoy adventures by the sea.

-Mirissa is a launching point for thrilling adventures like whale watching, as it’s one of the best places in the world to spot majestic blue and sperm whales.
+Mirissa is a launching point for thrilling adventures like whale watching.
+In fact it’s one of the best places in the world to spot majestic blue and sperm whales.
 For this reason alone, Mirissa deserves a stop off in your Sri Lanka odyssey.

 Galle / Dalawella Beach: 2 nights